-Finalization or re-finalization is the process of documenting your child’s adoption in your state of residence.
+Finalization is the process of documenting your child’s adoption in your state of residence.
 Carolina Adoption Services recommends that all families who have adopted internationally also finalize the adoption in their state of residence.

-Post-Adoption: a period of time after an international adoption has been finalized in a foreign country and the adoptive family is still providing reports to that country.
+Post-Adoption: A period of time after an international adoption has been finalized in a foreign country and the adoptive family is still providing reports to that country.
 Often used interchangeably with “post-placement.”

-Finalization: when a domestic adoption or international guardianship case is completed in a U.S. court.
+Finalization: When a domestic adoption or international guardianship case is completed in a U.S. court.

 Apply for Post-Adoption Services

 Families already working with CAS for a home study and/or placement do not need to apply separately for post-adoption services.
-If you have recently moved to our area post-placement, would like assistance with finalization/re-finalization, or have other questions please contact us!
-You can also apply for Post-Adoption Only services on our website.
+If you have recently moved to our area post-placement, would like assistance with finalization/re-finalization, or have other questions, please contact us!
+You can apply for Post-Adoption Only services on our website.